 - ½ teaspoon ground turmeric

-- 4 cloves garlic crushed
+- 4 cloves garlic, minced or crushed

-- Corn tortillas warmed
+- Corn tortillas, warmed

 - Prepare a medium fire for direct heat cooking in a grill.
-Bring the chicken to room temperature and remove them from the marinade.
+Bring the chicken to room temperature and remove from the marinade.

 - Transfer the chicken to a cutting board and chop into small pieces.
-Serve the chicken with the tortillas, salsa, and toppings of your choice.
+Serve the chicken with the warmed tortillas, salsa, and toppings of your choice.

 - This recipe uses kosher salt (aka cooking salt, kitchen salt, coarse salt outside of the US).
+My preferred brand of kosher salt is Diamond Crystal.
 If you are using table salt, definitely scale down the salt as that is a saltier type of salt!
 The type of salt will make a big difference in how salty your food tastes, so keep that in mind.